How much does Wegovy cost?

 How to get a Wegovy coupon

 One of them is using a Wegovy coupon.
-Websites like SingleCare and GoodRx offer coupons for various medications, including for Wegovy.
+Websites such as SingleCare and GoodRx offer coupons for various medications, including for Wegovy.
 Type in your location and the site will give you a list of discounted prices for the pharmacies in your area.
 You can also call pharmacies in your area to see who offers Wegovy for the lowest price.

 Besides Wegovy coupons for your local pharmacy, there is also a Wegovy coupon from the drug manufacturer Novo Nordisk.
 It is called Wegovy Savings Card and it is meant for people with health insurance, with or without coverage for Wegovy.
 If your insurance covers Wegovy, you can pay as little as $0 for a 28-day supply (1 box) of Wegovy and save up to $225 for a 28-day supply of Wegovy.
 If you have insurance but it does not cover Wegovy, you can save up to $500 for a 28-day supply, $1,000 per 56-day supply, or $1,500 per 84-day supply.